Biomaterials-for-Medical-Devices-AI/Helix/docs/users/using_models.md

 If you preprocessed your data on the **Data Preprocessing** page, you can check what preprocessing your performed by going to your experiment in your machine's file explorer and opening `data_preprocessing_options.json`.

 When you run preprocessing, you get a file in your experiment directory ending in `_preprocessed.csv` or `_preprocessed.xlsx`.
 Look in this file to see which features made it through feature selection.
-If some features do not make it through, you will need to remove those features from your new data, or your model not work.
+If some features do not make it through, you will need to remove those features from your new data, or your model will not work.

 ```python
 import pandas as pd